Real Estate School-Based Traineeships (SBAT NSW)

 Get a head start on your qualification!

-Spend Years 10, 11 and 12 earning while you’re learning about a career that interests you.
-Eligible students will gain credit towards their HSC, get a nationally recognised qualification, gain valuable work skills and be work-ready when school finishes.
+Through an SBAT you can start a rewarding real estate career while completing school Spend Years 10, 11 and 12 earning while you’re learning about a career that interests you.
+Eligible school based apprentices and trainee will gain credit towards their HSC, get a nationally recognised qualification, gain valuable work skills and be work-ready when school finishes.

 Download brochure